ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     The order of the token hashes in the CBOR arrays 'removed' and 'added' is irrelevant.
 That is, the CBOR arrays 'removed' and 'added' MUST be treated as a set in which the order of elements has no significant meaning.

-3. The Authorization Server prepares a 2.05 (Content) Response for the requester, with a CBOR array 'diff-set' of U elements as payload.
+3. The Authorization Server prepares a 2.05 (Content) response for the requester, with a CBOR array 'diff-set' of U elements as payload.
 Each element of the CBOR array 'diff-set' specifies one of the CBOR arrays 'diff-entry' prepared at step 2 as diff entries.

    Within the CBOR array 'diff-set', the CBOR arrays 'diff-entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
 That is, the first 'diff-entry' element of 'diff-set' relates to the most recent update to the portion of the TRL pertaining to the requester.
 The second 'diff-entry' element of 'diff-set' relates to the second from last most recent update to that portion, and so on.